-As allowed under FMLA, employees are required to use their PTO leave concurrently with their FMLA leave.
-Employees that have exhausted their leave or do not have a sufficient amount of leave accrued to cover approved FMLA time off, will be on LWOP but will still be covered under FMLA regulations.
+As allowed under FMLA, employees are required to use their accumulated sick and vacation PTO leave concurrently with their FMLA leave.
+Employees that have exhausted their accrued leave or do not have a sufficient amount of leave accrued to cover approved FMLA time off, will be on LWOP but will still be covered under FMLA regulations.